marriott-library/OmekaS-Marriott-Library-Default-Theme/README.md

-## Marriott Library Default Omeka S Theme
+## Marriott Library Default OmekaS Theme

-Omeka S is a web publication system for universities, galleries, libraries, archives, and museums.
+OmekaS is a web publication system for universities, galleries, libraries, archives, and museums.
 It consists of a local network of independently curated exhibits sharing a collaboratively built pool of items, media, and their metadata.

 See the [user manual](https://omeka.org/s/docs/user-manual) for more information.